🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Why this works:

-Their question – “struggling to find things to do in Scottsdale?” – directly addresses a common frustration for people in the area.
+Their question, “struggling to find things to do in Scottsdale?” directly addresses a common frustration for people in the area.

 The ad doesn’t overcomplicate things.
 It simply states the problem and offers the solution: “Each week we email all the best events and deals in our newsletter.”

 And looking at their actual newsletter content, they clearly deliver on this promise.
 Articles like “New Local Burger Spot in Scottsdale” and “Scottsdale’s Wine & Dine Weekend Awaits” provide local, actionable information.
+If I were from the area, I’d definitely want to check it out!

 How to apply this concept:

 • For local newsletters, lead with imagery that locals will immediately recognize and connect with.
+Almost all successful local ads I’ve seen follow this approach.

 • Frame your newsletter as the solution to a specific local challenge or frustration.
+Local newsletters perform best when they solve a concrete problem rather than providing general news.

 6. Active Chiropractic & Wellness